Bealby: Composition and critical views

 Wells modeled Captain Douglas on J. W. Dunne, an aeronautical engineer whom he had befriended and encouraged in 1902.

 In a preface to the English edition (omitted from the U.S. edition) dedicating the book to Richard Burdon Haldane, Great Britain's Lord Chancellor.
 Wells warned that his book's Lord Chancellor was not "meant for him."
-In fact he was, but in wartime Wells wished to pay homage to Haldane's work as Secretary of War from 1905 to 1912.
+He was, but in wartime, Wells wished to pay homage to Haldane's work as Secretary of War from 1905 to 1912.

 H.G.
 Wells wrote Bealby while also working on The Research Magnificent and Boon.
 It was serialized in England in Grand Magazine from August 1914 to March 1915, and in the United States in Collier's beginning with the 20 June 1914 issue.

-Biographer David C. Smith considers Bealby "a very funny book," but a "neglected" one.
+Biographer David C. Smith considers Bealby "a hilarious book" but a "neglected" one.
 For Michael Sherborne, Bealby, Bridget, and Douglas represent various "aspects of Wells."